Nifesimi-p/aws-compute-services/README.md

-# aws-compute-services
-Great!
-Here’s a well-structured, detailed README.md file you can use to document your step-by-step setup process using the AWS Management Console.
-This README covers the creation of VPC components, EC2, Apache installation, target group, load balancer, auto scaling group, and challenges faced:

-⸻

 # AWS EC2 Auto Scaling Setup with Load Balancer and Apache Web Server

 This guide documents the step-by-step process I followed to launch an EC2 instance using the AWS Management Console, configure a custom VPC, install Apache, and set up an Auto Scaling Group with a Load Balancer.
 Everything was done manually using the AWS Console.